gjlondon/definitive_guide_to_django_deployment/README.md

 are very long) but that has never happened so far.
 If it does, just reset memcached and it will clear itself out.

-###RabbitMQ

-Another service that's started automatically.
-I have literally never had to interact directly with it.
-But if can also be restarted by

-    sudo service restart rabbitmq

 #### To start Gunicorn/Celery:

 Gunicorn and the Celery Workers are controlled by *Supervisor*, which is a Linux process runner/controller.
-Supervisor starts Gunicorn and Celery when the EC2 server starts and will automatically restart them if they're terminated abnormally.
+Supervisor will automatically restart them if they're terminated abnormally.

 The Supervisor configuration is located at: